 If you have a clear goal on what your emails represent and what they are for, it gets easier to deliver them.
 Ask yourself, why are you sending this email?
 Is it for promotional activity?
 Is it to get online purchases?
 Is it to drive traffic to your website?
 Make new deals or close deals?

-if you want to drive traffic or try to persuade them for a purchase, you should be willing to lose some subscribers for higher numbers.
+If you want to drive traffic or try to persuade them to purchase, you should be willing to lose some subscribers for higher numbers.
 However, if you have a fixed group of subscribers, then you might want to reconsider when you are sending too many emails.

 3. Follow your competitors and market leaders

 When it comes to crafting the right email frequency strategy, it’s best to keep tabs on your rivals or competitors.
 Furthermore, follow what the market leaders are doing, you don’t necessarily have to follow the exact strategy.

 In fact, it is not wise to follow the exact strategy because there are many different factors between you and the leaders.
 Just observe what they are doing, like how many emails are they sending every week, are they giving away any promotional offers or not.
 Every business has a specific pattern, if it works for you, it doesn’t necessarily mean it’ll work for you too.
 Try figuring out your own pattern by observing your competitors and the market leaders.

 4. Use a professional email platform

 This is not necessarily a tip on how frequently you should send emails but it is quite important to keep an idea on it.
 There are many professional platforms that help you send your emails.
 It’s not possible for you to send emails one by one to your subscribers.
 Email platforms like Mail-Chimp, Campaign Monitor, Constant Contact, and Active-Campaign send all your emails by how you set them.